Travel to the United Kingdom

 Many countries are taking precautionary steps in relation to the new COVID-19 variant of concern (Omicron).
 See Travel Updates for more information.

-For arrivals from 4am (GMT) Friday 7 January, fully vaccinated passengers are no longer required to take a pre-departure COVID-19 test or isolate when you arrive in England.
+For arrivals from 4am (GMT) 11 February 2022, fully vaccinated passengers will no longer be required to pre-book and take a COVID-19 test on arrival in England.

 On this page